cloudwebteam/cloud_db/Readme.md

 - If you want to format the data before it is saved, add pre-save preparation to the validation type.

 #### Validation
-`validator.addType( type, validationFnct, error )`

 Custom validation types can be easily added (and the defaults can be overridden).

+`myTable.addValidationType( type, validationFnct, error )`

-The error is the default, and is overidden by individual columns 'error' string, if present.
+The error sets the default error, and will be overidden by individual columns 'error' string, if present.

 ```js
 myTable.addValidationType( 'isEven', function( value ){